internetarchive/fatcat/guide/src/policies.md

 configuration and have not been audited to ensure that these guidelines are being followed.*

-It is a goal for fatcat to conduct as little surveillence of reader and editor bahavior and activities as possible.
-In pratical terms, this means minimizing the overall amount of logging and collection of identifying information.
+It is a goal for fatcat to conduct as little surveillance of reader and editor behavior and activities as possible.
+In practical terms, this means minimizing the overall amount of logging and collection of identifying information.
 This is in contrast to *submitted edit content*, which is captured, preserved, and republished as widely as possible.